Rick Wolff (writer): After baseball

 Wolff pursued his writing and editorial career soon after stepping down as an active player.
 He has written numerous books on a variety of subjects, and hundreds of magazine articles.
 His byline has routinely appeared in The New York Times, the Harvard Business Review, Harvard Magazine, Sports Illustrated, Sport, USA TODAY, Publishers Weekly, Psychology Today, and many more.

 Perhaps his most read magazine article ran in Sports Illustrated when, at the age of 38, Wolff returned to the minor leagues as an active player for the South Bend White Sox (Midwest League).
 Over three games, he went 4-for-7 with 3 RBI and a double.
 His .571 average was the highest among all players in the White Sox organization that year, and Wolff was awarded a championship ring as the South Bend won the league title that season.

-Building off his interest in the field of sports psychology, Wolff has become an expert on sports parenting issues.
+Building off his interest in the field of sport psychology, Wolff has become an expert on sports parenting issues.
 He was the co-founder of the Center for Sports Parenting (2005-2011), and has hosted The Sports Edge, a show dedicated to sports parenting issues, on WFAN Radio in New York City since 1998.

 Wolff was also a co-founder of the Peekskill Robins baseball team (Atlantic Collegiate Baseball League) in 2002.